publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch28/schIV/ptD/m__us_usc_t20_s1087ee.md

     (b) __Reimbursement for cancellation__

         The Secretary shall pay to each institution for each fiscal year an amount equal to the aggregate of the amounts of loans from its student loan fund which are canceled pursuant to this section for such year, minus an amount equal to the aggregate of the amounts of any such loans so canceled which were made from Federal capital contributions to its student loan fund provided by the Secretary under [section 1087hh of this title][/us/usc/t20/s1087hh].
-None of the funds appropriated pursuant to [section 1087aa(b) of this title][/us/usc/t20/s1087aa/b] shall be available for payments pursuant to this subsection.
+None of the funds appropriated pursuant to section 1087aa(b)  <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  of this title shall be available for payments pursuant to this subsection.
 To the extent feasible, the Secretary shall pay the amounts for which any institution qualifies under this subsection not later than 3 months after the institution files an institutional application for campus-based funds.

     (c) __Special rules__